iadvize/documentation/docs/building-your-bot-on-iadvize.md

 ## Implement the conversation flow

 A conversation is typically initiated by a user.
-The bot can only reply to user’s message which means that iAdvize will call your endpoints when a message is received in the conversation.
+The bot can reply to user’s message, which means that iAdvize will call your endpoints when a message is received in the conversation.

 To fully handle a conversation you only need to implement 3 endpoints:
 * `GET /bots/:idOperator/conversation-first-messages` to return the first messages you want to send as soon as the visitor opens up the chatbox (before the conversation really starts)